oneops/oneops.github.io/documentation/admin/getting-started/index.md

 > UI should be up [here](http://localhost:9090/users/sign_in).

 # Set Up your Organization, Clouds, Cloud Services

 * Refer <a href="javascript:loadContent('/documentation/user/getting-started/index.html');">User</a> or see screen cast below.

 # Check Inductor  <a href="javascript:loadContent('/documentation/admin/key-concepts/index.html');">Inductor</a>

-> This section is for informative purpose only, The vagrant image has pre-installed and configured inducor ready to execute workorder.
+> This section is for informative purpose only, The vagrant image has pre-installed and configured inductor ready to execute workorder.

 Inductor executes the **workoders/actionOrders** pushed by **controller** to